Education and Learning

 College Teaching Associates supplement the Fellowship, assisting in the additional teaching and academic support the College provides to its students.

-The Academic Administrators, Cei Whitehouse, Hayley Duignan, Charlie Whitaker, and Malcolm Millbrook, provide a collaborative, comprehensive, and high level subject-specific service for Directors of Studies, Tutors, and the wider teaching community.
+The Academic Administrators, Hayley Duignan, Ian Jones, Malcolm Millbrook, and Karen Morris provide a collaborative, comprehensive, and high level subject-specific service for Directors of Studies, Tutors, and the wider teaching community.
 They provide a tailored service to Directors of Studies and teaching staff to assist in their College responsibilities and liaise with Tutors to support student welfare.

 If you're a student at St John's then Student Services is your main port of call for information and advice on a wide range of general enquiries.